 The Land Trust leads regional and community collaborations that plan, preserve, and provide stewardship for green space in North Alabama.

 The Land Trust was established as a result of potential development on the western slopes of Monte Sano.
 In the late 1980’s, the City of Huntsville established an Ad Hoc Committee to review slope development and open space issues.
-They recommended establishing a land trust called the Huntsville Land Trust.
-The Land Trust began with a dedicated group of volunteers and board members working to raise money to save the western face of Monte Sano Mountain.
+The Huntsville Land Trust began with a dedicated group of volunteers and board members working to raise money to save the western face of Monte Sano.
 Several donations of land were received in the first few years and eventually the first Executive Director was hired.
 The Trust for Public Land worked with the new land trust to negotiate the purchase of the 547 acres on Monte Sano that had been planned for development.
-This purchase solidified the Land Trust.

 Growth & Recognition